 In 2018, Eron created what is considered to be one of the largest art murals in the world.
 This piece, titled W.A.L.L.
 (Walls Are Love’s Limits), is located in a new neighborhood of Milan called CityLife.
 A 1,000 square meter painting that transformed this wall into a monument against walls.

 In 2019, the city of Rimini awarded him the “Sigismondo d’Oro”, the highest civilian award.
-Eron did not show up to accept the award, instead he sent Mamadu Mbacke Dieng, an African immigrant and peddler who has lived in Rimini for years.
+Eron did not show up to accept the award, but he sent Mamadu Mbacke Dieng instead, an African immigrant and peddler who has lived in Rimini for years.

-Eron’s works can be found in Italy, Denmark, Germany, Norway, France, Portugal, and have been shown in galleries and museums worldwide, including: Chelsea Art Museum, New York; Biennale di Venezia; Saatchi Gallery, London; Galleria Patricia Armocida, Milan; PAC - Padiglione Arte Contemporanea di Milano; MACRO - Museo d’Arte Contemporanea, Rome; Museum for Urban Contemporary Art, Berlin; Italian Cultural Institute, New York; to name a few.
+Eron’s mural paintings can be found in Italy, Denmark, Germany, Norway, France, Portugal.
+His works have been shown in galleries and museums worldwide, including: Chelsea Art Museum, New York; Biennale di Venezia; Saatchi Gallery, London; Galleria Patricia Armocida, Milan; PAC - Padiglione Arte Contemporanea di Milano; MACRO - Museo d’Arte Contemporanea, Rome; Museum for Urban Contemporary Art, Berlin; Italian Cultural Institute, New York; to name a few.